 Dr. Richard Crownover is the residency program director for the department of radiation oncology and specializes in tumors of the breast, musculoskeletal system, liver and brain with a special emphasis on stereotactic body radiotherapy and radio surgery.
 He previously served as chief of the breast tumor service in the Cleveland clinic department of radiation oncology.
 For his work with breast cancer, Dr. Crownover was named one of the “Best Doctors for Women” by Ladies Home Journal and one of “America’s Top Doctors” by Redbook.
-He joined the department of radiation oncology at the UT Health Cancer Center in 2007.
+He joined the department of radiation oncology at UT Health San Antonio MD Anderson Cancer Center in 2007.
 He is passionate about the education of future physicians and improving the effectiveness of radiation treatments for breast cancer.

 Bartanusz, V., Ziu, M., Jimenez, D. F., Crownover, R. L. & Langevin, A. M. Zoledronic acid therapy for recurrent giant cell tumor of the C2 vertebra in an adolescent.
 Spine J. 1;15(8):1886-7 (2015).
 PMID: 25817726

 Gutierrez, A.N., Stathakis, S., Crownover, R., Esquivel, C., Shi, C. & Papanikolaou, N. Clinical evaluation of an immbolization system for stereotactic body radiotherapy using helical tomotherapy.
 Med Dosim 36(2):126-9 (2010).
 PMID:20435464